csuka/ansible_role_pmm_server/README.md

 # PMM Server

-This role installs PMM Server 2 on Docker-ce for EL 8.
+An Ansible role that installs, configures and manages PMM-Server 2 for EL 8.

 Firewalld
 ---------